jhpyle/docassemble/_docs/fields.md

 used.
 The "Continue" button can be customized using the modifier [`continue button label`].

-### <a name="review auto"></a>Why can't `review` blocks be automatically generated?
+### <a name="review auto"></a>Why can't `review` screens be automatically generated?

-The list of variables to display to the user in a `review` block needs to be specified by the interview author.
+The list of variables to display to the user in a `review` screen needs to be specified by the interview developer.
 There are several reasons why this needs to be done manually as opposed to automatically:

 1. Variables in your interview may be interdependent.
 You do not